AJWest22/weather-app/weather-app/README.md

 ### React Framework

 React is a great framework, and one I hope to work more in in the future.
 It was installed for this project using the command: 'npx create-react-app app-name --use-npm' NB: "app-name" can be substituted to the name of the app you want to create.

+### React Router

+React Router is a library used by the majority of react apps to provide navigation between multiple pages.
+It was installed using the command: npm install -i react-router-dom